Harborne Walkway – Then and Now

 We’ll discover evidence of its use then as a busy, short railway that transported beer and toys and how it came to be a popular recreational trail.

 On our way back from the walkway we’ll take a walk around Edgbaston Reservoir’s wildlife and heritage and with a bit of luck, we’ll experience one of Birmingham’s greatest sunsets.

-As we complete the later parts of our walk, it’ll start to get dark so please bring along torch.
+As we complete the latter parts of our walk, it’ll start to get dark so please bring a torch and warm clothing.

 Date & Time